jmg764/CodeSearchNet/README.md

 # Semantic Code Search (CodeSearchNet Challenge)

-As a project for the CS-GY-6613 Artificial Intelligence course at NYU Tandon School of Engineering, this extension of the [CodeSearchNet Challenge](https://app.wandb.ai/github/codesearchnet/benchmark) focuses on the Neural Bag of Words baseline model.
+This is a project for the CS-GY-6613 Artificial Intelligence course at NYU Tandon School of Engineering focusing on improving the Neural Bag of Words baseling model found in [CodeSearchNet](https://arxiv.org/abs/1909.09436).

 ## Background